hanabi/hanabi.github.io/Beginner.md

   * Alice clues Bob yellow, which touches a card on slot 4.
   * Before this clue, the only clued card in Bob's hand was the 5 on slot 5.
   * This could be a *Play Clue* on the yellow 2.
 However, since the clue was focused on his chop, this could also be a *Save Clue*.
   * Bob looks through the discard pile and finds that there is a yellow 4 there.
-Thus, this could be a *Save Clue* on the yellow 4. *Save Clues* take precedence over *Play Clues*, so Bob knows that for now, he has to hold on to the card.
+Thus, this could be a *Save Clue* on the yellow 4.
+So, Bob knows that for now, he has to hold on to the card.
   * Bob marks the card as either a yellow 2 or a yellow 4, so that he can keep track of it for later.
 Then, he discards.

 <br />